hello world!

 Kristina Cadwell

 Our skin is our first line of defense against harmful environmental factors, but it’s not invincible.
-The buildup of dirt, dead cells, and pollutants in the skin, combined with the harmful effects of sun exposure cause the first aging signs to appear as early as our 20s.
+The buildup of dirt, dead cells, and pollutants in the skin, combined with the harmful effects of sun exposure, cause the first signs of aging skin start to appear as early as our 20s.

 Fortunately, there is a solution.
 This article explains how chemical peels work to transform sun-damaged skin and leave you with a rejuvenated complexion.